Test of lepton flavour universality with $B^0\to K^{*0}\ell^+\ell^-$ decays at large dilepton invariant mass

 The log-likelihood curve from the baseline fit is shown in Fig.~\ref{fig:./LL_scan_comparison} in the End Matter, along with the log-likelihood curve convolved with a Gaussian function to account for systematic uncertainties, which are considered to be uncorrelated and combined in quadrature.
 The measured value of $R_{\Kstarz}$ in the high-\qsq region is

 where the statistical uncertainty is derived from the profile likelihood scan without systematic uncertainties, and the systematic uncertainty is obtained from the difference in quadrature between the total and statistical uncertainties.
-The result is consistent with the SM prediction within approximately 0.5$\sigma$.
+The result is consistent with the SM prediction within approximately 0.5$\sigma$, but it can exclude certain new physics models (for example, those involving $Z^{\prime}$-boson exchange~\cite{MunirBhutta:2020ber}) at the 2$\sigma$ level.

 In summary, the first hadron-collider measurement of the ratio of branching ratios of \decay{\Bz}{\Kstarz e^+e^- (\mu^+\mu^-)} decays is performed in the high-\qsq region using the LHCb Run~1 and Run~2 dataset, corresponding to an integrated luminosity of 9\invfb.
-The result is $R_{\Kstarz} = 1.08\,^{+0.14}_{-0.12}\stat \pm 0.07\syst$, which is consistent with the previous result reported by Belle~\cite{Belle:2019oag} and achieves a threefold improvement in precision.
+The result is $R_{\Kstarz} = 1.08\,^{+0.14}_{-0.12}\stat \pm 0.07\syst$, which is consistent with the previous result reported by the Belle Collaboration~\cite{Belle:2019oag} and achieves a threefold improvement in precision.
 The present Letter therefore provides the most precise test to date of the LFU ratio $R_{\Kstarz}$ in the high-\qsq region.
-A summary of the results of $R_{\Kstarz}$ from this work, the LHCb measurement in the lower \qsq region~\cite{LHCb-PAPER-2022-046} and the SM prediction is presented in Fig.~\ref{fig:comparison} in the End Matter.
+A summary of the results of $R_{\Kstarz}$ from this work, the LHCb measurement in the lower-\qsq region~\cite{LHCb-PAPER-2022-046}, and the SM prediction is presented in Fig.~\ref{fig:comparison} in the End Matter.
 All existing measurements of $R_{\Kstarz}$ are in agreement with the SM.
 These findings provide a stringent test of LFU in \bsll transitions at high-\qsq, complementing early studies at lower dilepton invariant masses.
-Full exploitation of future larger datasets~\cite{LHCb-DP-2022-002} will be essential to further clarify the observations and probe potential new physics effects in FCNC processes.
+The full exploitation of larger future datasets, for which the precision is expected to improve by around a factor of 2~\cite{LHCb-DP-2022-002}, will be essential for clarifying the observations and probing potential new physics effects in FCNC processes.